-For all students who test English, mathematics, reading, and science there is a three-digit composite score.
-This Composite score is linked to the ACT NCRC program in order to provide a Progress Toward Career Readiness Indicator for students in grades 8-10.
+For upper-grade students, ACT Aspire provides two additional indicators that are useful for students planning for college or a career.
+For grades 8 through early high school, there is a three-digit Composite score if a student takes the English, mathematics, reading, and science tests.
+This Composite score is linked to the ACT NCRC program in order to provide a Progress toward Career Readiness indicator for students in grades 8-10.